 There’s no ego here, these trips are all about you, getting “you” to the right locations at the right time and working hard to ensure you get the very best photographic experience possible.

 Friendly technical advice and assistance is always on hand as well as pointing out where and how to capture key shots and suggestions on how to improve every aspect of you photography.

+Remember – “The type of camera you have isn’t that important, it’s what you do with it that counts”.
+It’s a well used comment, and it’s totally true.
 Sure a great camera with great lenses will produce a better quality final image and we all the want the best.
 However it’s knowledge, practice and creativity that contribute to bring success.